mciantyre/mciantyre.github.io/_posts/2017-09-17-cpp-compile-lang-lookup.markdown

 static_assert(std::is_same<third, float>::value, "It's not a float!?");
 ```

-We can traverse the list by peeling away the list with `tail`, then grab the
+We traverse the list by peeling away the list with `tail` then grabbing the
 head element with `head`.

-We need a way to lookup a key in the `type_list` and get the related value.
-A
+We need a way to lookup a key in the `type_list` and get the related key-value
-compile-time function `lookup` will have the signature
+pairing.
+A compile-time function `lookup` will have the signature

 ```c++
 template